-- CRM applications assists businesses in understanding and managing their customers. - Social Engagement (SE) Tools provide positive and negative sentiments from comments made on Twitter, Facebook, Helopeter, etc. This feedback can be acted upon timeously and assist in strategic business decisions. - Marketing Tools like Microsoft Dynamics Marketing (MDM) that can assist in building marketing campaigns, measure success/failure of marketing campaigns, reports to assist business with marketing strategies, etc. - Business Intelligence (BI) Tools assist the business in analysing Sales, and key business information via Dashboards and Reports.
-This financial information which is pulled out of a Data warehouse, can be analysed and used by businesses for strategic planning and analysis.

-• HRIS application enabling talent management, HR metrics and a complete HR Solution Information systems that allow for the sharing of knowledge across business lines enhances competency and provides the business with a competitive advantage over its rivals.
+• CRM applications assists businesses in understanding and managing their customers.

+- Social Engagement (SE) Tools provide positive and negative sentiments from comments made on Twitter, Face book, Helopeter, etc. This feedback can be acted upon timorously and assist in strategic business decisions. - Marketing Tools like Microsoft Dynamics Marketing (MDM) that can assist in building marketing campaigns, measure success/failure of marketing campaigns, reports to assist business with marketing strategies, etc. - Business Intelligence (BI) Tools assist the business in analysing Sales, and key business information via Dashboards and Reports.
+This financial information which is pulled out of a Data warehouse, can be analysed and used by businesses for strategic planning and analysis. - HRIS application enabling talent management, HR metrics and a complete HR Solution

-Unit - I Management Information System 2017-18 Within any business information management is one of the most important areas of competitive strategy.
-The accurate management of customer information is paramount to the optimisation of a customer's life cycle within the company, including their spend with the organisation.
-Certain organisation's competitive strategy includes the up selling and cross-selling of customer product benefits.
+Information systems that allow for the sharing of knowledge across business lines enhances competency and provides the business with a competitive advantage over its rivals.
+Within any business, information management is one of the most important areas of competitive strategy.
+The accurate management of customer information is paramount to the optimization of a customer's life cycle within the company, including their spend with the organization.

+Certain organization's competitive strategy includes the up selling and cross-selling of customer product benefits.
 Information management systems that are companywide allowing all departments to access the same set of customer information in real time.
 Without such access and single view, the profits and retention efforts gained through the up selling and cross selling of customer departments would not be possible.